01 of 14

 National Gallery of Modern Art

-If you set out from Regal Circle, on your left, the first building of interest that you'll come across in the Kala Ghoda Art Precinct is the Mumbai National Gallery of Modern Art.
+Setting out from Regal Circle, on your left, the first building of interest you'll come across is the Mumbai National Gallery of Modern Art.
 It's one of a string of national art galleries in India.
 The other two are in Delhi and Bangalore.

-The Gallery started out as the popular Sir Cowasji Jehangir Public Hall.
+The gallery started out as the popular Sir Cowasji Jehangir Public Hall.
 However, it fell into disuse and disrepair after the Jehangir Art Gallery was built.
-Later, 12 years of renovation works transformed it into the current bright and modern space, with semicircular galleries at different levels.
-Changing exhibitions by both Indian and international artists are showcased.
+Later on, 12 years of restoration works transformed it into the current bright and modern space, with semicircular exhibitions at different levels.
+Various works of both Indian and international artists are showcased.

-The Mumbai National Gallery of Modern Art is open from Tuesday to Sunday, 11 a.m. until 6 p.m.
+The Mumbai National Gallery of Modern Art is open Tuesday to Sunday, from 11 a.m. to 6 p.m.
 It's closed on national holidays.
 The admission price is 20 rupees for Indians and a whopping 500 rupees for foreigners.
 It's free for students.
-Phone: (022) 22881971.
+Phone: (022) 2288-1969.

-Find out more information on the Mumbai National Gallery of Modern Art website.Continue to 3 of 8 below.
+More information: Mumbai National Gallery of Modern Art website.Continue to 4 of 14 below.

 Chhatrapati Shivaji Maharaj Vastu Sangrahalaya

 From the National Gallery of Modern Art, cross the road and keep walking north.
-On your right, you'll find the Mumbai Prince of Wales Museum (now called the mouthful Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly the Prince of Wales Museum).
+On your right will be the rather hard to pronounce Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (formerly the Prince of Wales Museum).
 Its astonishing architecture makes it unmissable.

-Designed especially as a museum, construction commenced in 1905 with the laying of the first stone by the then Prince of Wales.
+Designed specially as a museum, construction commenced in 1905 with the laying of the first stone by the then Prince of Wales.
 The architectural style is known as Indo-Saracenic -- a mishmash of Moorish Spain, Islamic domes, and Victorian towers.
-The Museum was opened to the public in 1922.
-Its collection has grown to include ancient items excavated from the Indus valley, Hindu and Buddhist sculpture, miniature paintings, weaponry, and natural history (including a variety of stuffed animals).
+The museum opened to the public in 1922.
+Its collection has grown to include ancient items excavated from the Indus valley, Hindu and Buddhist sculptures, miniature paintings, weaponry, and natural history (including a variety of stuffed animals).
 Regular handicraft exhibitions and workshops are held there as well.

 The Museum Shop is a great place to buy handicrafts in Mumbai.

-The museum is open Tuesday to Sunday, 10.15 a.m. until 6 p.m.
+The museum is open Tuesday to Sunday, from 10.15 a.m. until 6 p.m.
 It's closed on national holidays.
-The admission price is 70 rupees for Indians and 500 rupees for foreigners.
-Concessions are available for children and students.
+The admission price is 85 rupees for Indians and 500 rupees for foreigners.
+Concessions are available for children, students, senior citizens and defense personnel.
 There's also a photography charge of 50-100 rupees.
-Phone: (022) 2844484.
+Phone: (022) 2284-4484.

 Kala Ghoda Pavement Galley

-Further up from the museum and you'll come across the Kala Ghoda Pavement Gallery.
-Located on the pavement on either side of the Jehangir Art Gallery in the Kala Ghoda Arts Precinct, it's lined with the artwork of promising young artists who gather there to exhibit and sell their works.
+Follow MG Road up from the museum and you'll come across the Kala Ghoda Pavement Gallery, which runs along the sidewalk to Jehangir Art Gallery in the Kala Ghoda Arts Precinct.
+It's lined with the artwork of promising young artists who gather there to exhibit and sell their works.

 You can interact with the artists, ask them questions about their works, and sometimes even watch them paint.